-Construction on the Garema Place hotel, Crystalbrook Aroura, is progressing.
+Construction on the Garema Place hotel, Crystalbrook Aurora, is progressing.
 The developer, TP Dynamics, will deliver the portion of the public space improvements that are currently behind construction fencing and directly adjacent to the new hotel in line with our design.
 This area extends up to the hotel façade and down the laneway.

 It offers communication tips, government services, and advice specifically for those affected by the project.